Purdue-CS193/homework-0-jdresmann/index.md

+#Jessica Dresmann's First CS193 Homework

+Favorite things about CS193
+- It's my last class of the day
+- There are no exams or midterms for this class
+- It's pretty close to the Ford dining court so I can go there right after class

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.